 Advent in Germany

-The official run-up to Christmas in Germany is advent which starts four Sundays before Christmas.
+The official run-up to Christmas in Germany is Advent which starts four Sundays before Christmas.
 An advent wreath is the centrepiece of the table and a candle is lit every Sunday to mark the approaching holiday.
 From the 1st December, children open a door on their advent calendar, which has a little treat for them, every day to count down to Christmas.

 The start of Advent also usually marks the start of the Christmas festivities in Germany.
 In early December the oven is heated up and we start to bake all those Christmas cookies and cakes.
 German Marzipan, candied orange peel and lemon peel and Lebkuchen spice are all traditional German baking ingredients.
 Also, Christmas celebrations start taking place, such as Christmas markets and fairs.

 On the 6th of December, we celebrate St. Nicolaus Day.
 Children leave their boots by the front door, and in the night St. Nicolaus fills them with fruit, nuts and chocolate.
 It is customary to leave a plate of Christmas cookies out for St. Nicolaus, to give him a treat on his visit.
-This is part of why the first week of December is usually the time the first batch of homemade Christmas cookies are made.
+This is part of why the first week of December is usually the time the first batch of homemade Christmas cookies is made.